Chas Hodges: Early life

 Hodges was born at the North Middlesex University Hospital in Edmonton on 28 December 1943 to Albert and Daisy Hodges.
 He was named Charles Nicholas, but called Chas as it is a common abbreviation for Charles.
 He was raised in north London, and moved to Kent in the summer of 1947.
 His father committed suicide just before Hodges turned four.
-After his father's death, the family returned to Edmonton in North London to live with his grandparents, with his mother making a living playing piano in local pubs and clubs.
+After his father's death, the family returned to Edmonton in north London to live with his grandparents, with his mother making a living playing piano in local pubs and clubs.
 He attended Eldon Road School, and later Edmonton Higher Grade School but left just before he was 15 at the end of 1958.

 Hodges first became interested in Rock 'n' Roll music after listening to Little Richard on Radio Luxembourg around 1956.
 He was then inspired by Lonnie Donegan to learn to play the guitar when he was 12, and joined a skiffle band a year later in 1957, the Horseshoe Skiffle Group.
 In May 1958, he attended a Jerry Lee Lewis concert and became interested in learning to play the piano.
 He worked for a while in a jeweller's shop after leaving school.

 Career

 Hodges became a professional musician by the age of 16, playing bass guitar with various local bands until he joined Billy Gray and the Stormers in 1960.
 After Billy Gray and the Stormers broke up, Hodges worked with the producer Joe Meek, who put Hodges and his former band together as backing band for Mike Berry, forming the Outlaws.
 The line up included Mick Underwood, later drummer in heavy rock act Gillan, and were later joined by lead guitarist and later Deep Purple founding member Ritchie Blackmore.
 They also worked as session musicians, backing Jerry Lee Lewis, Bill Haley and Gene Vincent.
 Hodges said he learned the piano by watching Jerry Lee Lewis whilst backing him.
 During this time, Hodges became known as "Sleepy" after his habit of falling asleep during the recording process.
 The Outlaws broke up, and he was invited to join Cliff Bennett and the Rebel Rousers as a bass player in 1965.

 Hodges had known Dave Peacock for a number of years; they met in 1963 when a friend of Peacock gave Hodges a lift home and found they had similar taste in music.
 After the Rebel Rousers, Hodges joined Peacock, Harvey Hinsley and Mick Burt in Black Claw (three of the band would later be in Chas & Dave).
 In 1970, Albert Lee asked him to join a new band Heads Hands & Feet, who supported Blackmore's subsequent band Deep Purple on tour.
-He played bass with Purple for one show on 8 March 1971, at Music Hall Aberdeen, substituting for the regular bassist, Roger Glover, who was ill.
+He played bass with Purple for one show on 8 March 1971, at the Music Hall in Aberdeen, substituting for the regular bassist, Roger Glover, who was ill.
 They attempted to form a new breakaway band named the New Heads Hands & Feet, but Lee left to play for the Crickets, and they finished as a band.